YetAnotherRussian/cpuminer-affinity-setter/README.md

 # cpuminer-affinity-setter

-JavaScript tool for generating CPU affinity and priority parameters for CPUMiner.
+JavaScript tool for generating CPU affinity and priority parameters for CPU miners.

-This little tool should help you correctly configure the --cpu-affinity and --cpu-priority parameters for CPUMiner in Windows.
+This little tool should help you correctly configure the --cpu-affinity and --cpu-priority parameters for CPU miners in Windows.

 https://www.paulhempshall.com/io/cpuminer-affinity-setter/